dev88jerry/CS321-Lab04/README.md

 Now with your new array of type Person, you can sort it without having to implement your own sorting algorithm (so you can make use of high-quality ones):

+`List<People> people = Arrays.asList(p1, p2, p3, p4, p5);`

 `Collections.sort(people, new LexicographicComparator());`

 Print your array before and after sorting lexicographically, and before/after sorting by age.

+Note: In some cases, the Collections.sort will become temperamental and will fail to find the correct method.
+Try restarting your IDE in this case.
+Otherwise, please see the instructors of the class.

+---

 ### Abstract Instructor Eccentricities (20)